tamccullough/python-flask-nft-metadata/README.md

 very simple sample Python Flask app for serving the ERC721 metadata for a collection of items.

+But now, it is more generic and it doesn't require any google authorization to save the files.

+While OpenSea recommends 350x350px images and you could certainly store a lot more at that size, my images are larger at 2048x2048px and I exceed the soft storage limit of 300MB with 409 images.

+So I am in the process of linking to storage with IPFS, and with that, only the .csv file would be stored on this slug.

+You could always implement it yourself, and remix this repo.

 ## Requirements

 ### Python 3